 In 2007, after ten years from its initial debut, The Air Foamposite One was again released in its original colorway as well as in Black/Anthracite, Black/Red, and Black/Cactus.
 A year later, a very rare colorway named Dark Army was released by House of Hoops.

-During 2009, the now iconic Eggplant colorway was released.
+In 2009, the now-iconic Eggplant colorway was released.
 It came back out in 2010 along with the Copper and Cough Drop colorways.
 A tribute pack to Penny Hardaway designed by Sole Collector dropped in 2011, with an astronomical price tag of $1,000.

-The year 2012 saw a lot of new colorways being released.
+The year 2012 saw a lot of new shades being released.
 It was also the year that marked the start of the Foamposite madness where one guy even offered his car in exchange for the very rare Galaxy colorway.
-Another notable colorway released during this year was designed in collaboration with Laika Studios to promote the movie ParaNorman.
+Another notable color scheme released during this year was designed in collaboration with Laika Studios to promote the movie ParaNorman.
 It had bright green soles and a smoke print on the shell.
 An embroidered “Weird Wins” can be seen on the heel.

-This 2017, Nike celebrated the 20th anniversary of the Air Foamposite One by revisiting classic colorways and releasing retro renditions.
-They will also release a new edition in November called Legion Green.
-Meanwhile, a new color called Abalone is planned for the spring of 2018.
+In 2017, Nike celebrated the 20th anniversary of the Air Foamposite One by revisiting classic colorways and releasing retro renditions.
+The brand also released a new edition in November called Legion Green.
+Meanwhile, a new color called Abalone came out in the spring of 2018.